BukolaOmok/Grocery-Shopping-Inventory-Management-App/README.md

 (It has already being connected to Github as we speak and frequent commits will be done throughout the lifecycle of the development)

 ### Project Timeline
-- The estimated completion time for the basic version of the app is [29th of February, 2024].
+- The estimated completion time for the basic version of the app is [29th of April, 2024].
 - Additional features and improvements can be implemented in subsequent phases.